chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

 remove-secret
 -----------------------------------------------------
-The ``remove-secret`` subcommand allows removing a stored shared secrets and service credential.
+The ``remove-secret`` subcommand allows removing a stored shared secret and service credential.

 *New in Chef server 12.14*